 As restrictions relax, it may be possible that visits can be allowed via prior arrangement.
 Please speak to our reception teams to discuss this with the veterinary teams.

 If anyone on the premises exhibits signs of COVID-19 (including a temperature or persistent cough) or develops signs that could be due to COVID-19 prior to the visit, then you MUST contact us immediately.

-- All visits will be risk assessed and attendance will be in line with BSAVA, RCVS & BVA guidelines.
+- All visits will be risk assessed and attendance will be in line with BCVA, RCVS & BVA guidelines.

 - When making an appointment with us we will ask you if you, or the people you live with, are unwell, have returned recently from an ‘at risk country’ or are self-isolating with someone.

-- In the event that you have answered yes to any of our questions, and depending on the circumstances, the visit may go ahead if you have made arrangements for someone else to be with your pet whilst we attend.
+- In the event that you have answered yes to any of our questions, and depending on the circumstances, the visit may go ahead if you have made arrangements for someone else to be with your farm animal while we attend.

 At the time of the visit: